Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 Simple.

 Consider the type of heavy equipment you will need to ship.
 Not all shipping companies can ship the same heavy equipment.
 Most heavy equipment shipping companies specialize in certain types of equipment.
-Think things like farming equipment, construction equipment, oversized, and more.
+Think of things like farming equipment, construction equipment, oversized, and more.

 Here are a few examples of heavy equipment that you can ship: